-We advise that the flooring be closely monitored to identify any movement over time.
-Where flooring remains relatively unchanged for an extended period of time (i.e. several months or seasons) it is likely that the flooring is relatively stable, however unexpected movement of the foundations of the property can happen at any time.
+It is advised that the flooring be closely monitored by a building consultant, registered builder or similar proffesional to identify any further movement.
+Where flooring remains relatively unchanged for an extended period of time (i.e. several months or seasons) it is likely that this defect has been caused by expected movement of the foundations of the property.